What is CWD?

 Is CWD Dangerous To Humans?

-As a precaution, the CDC and Arkansas Department of Health recommend that people and other animals do not eat deer or elk that appear to have CWD.
-If the protein that can cause CWD could spread to people, the Centers for Disease Control and Prevention (CDC) reports it would most likely be through eating infected deer and elk, and it might cause a human illness similar to CWD, such as CJD.
-However, there is no strong evidence of that happening in people, and it is not known if people will get infected.
+As a precaution, the Arkansas Department of Health recommends that people do not eat deer or elk that appear to have CWD, and to not feed potentially infected deer or elk to other animals.
+If the protein that can cause CWD could spread to people, the U.S. Centers for Disease Control and Prevention (CDC) reports it would most likely be through eating infected deer and elk, and it might cause a human illness similar to CWD, such as CJD.
+However, there is no evidence of that happening in people, and it is not known if people will get infected.
 Hunters must consider the level of risk they are willing to accept when deciding whether to eat meat from deer or elk from areas with CWD, and they should check state wildlife and public health guidance to see whether testing of animals is recommended or required in a given region.

 Should I Take Precautions Even if an Animal Has No Evidence of CWD?